-TAMIU E-Mail and Dusty Alert
+TAMIU E-Mail and SafeZone

 Personal Announcements sent to students through TAMIU E-mail (tamiu.edu or dusty email) are the official means of communicating course and university business with students and faculty -not the U.S. Mail and no other e-mail addresses.
 Students and faculty must check their TAMIU e-mail accounts regularly, if not daily.
 Not having seen an important TAMIU e-mail or message from a faculty member, chair, or dean is not accepted as an excuse for failure to take important action.
-Students, faculty, and staff are encouraged to sign-up for Dusty Alert (see https://www.tamiu.edu (https:// www.tamiu.edu/)).
-Dusty Alert is an instant cell phone text-messaging system allowing the university to communicate immediately with you if there is an on-campus emergency, something of immediate danger to you, or a campus closing.